cloudify-cosmo/docs.getcloudify.org/content/plugins/openstack.md

 {{< /gsHighlight >}}
   This will set up `1.2.3.4` as the DNS server for all servers on this subnet.

 * Public keys, unlike the rest of the OpenStack resources, are user-based rather than tenant-based.
-When errors indicate a missing keypair, make sure you're using the correct user rather than tenant.
+When errors indicate a missing keypair, ensure that you are using the correct user rather than tenant.

-* ICMP rules show up on Horizon (OpenStack GUI) as ones defined using `type` and `code` fields, rather than a port range.
+* ICMP rules appear on Horizon (OpenStack GUI) as ones defined using `type` and `code` fields, rather than a port range.
 However, in the actual Neutron (and Nova, in case of Nova-net security groups) service, these fields are represented using the standard port range fields (i.e., `type` and `code` correspond to `port_range_min` and `port_range_max` (respectively) on Neutron security groups, and to `from_port` and `to_port` (respectively) on Nova-net security groups).
-  * For example, to set a security group rule which allows *ping* from anywhere, the following setting may be declared in the blueprint:
+  * For example, to set a security group rule that enables *ping* from anywhere, the following setting may be declared in the blueprint:
     * `protocol`: `icmp`
     * `port_range_min`: `0` (type)
     * `port_range_max`: `0` (code)